 S. Y. B. Com.
-(CBCS 2018 Course) Semester III C371: BUSINESS ADMINISTRATION I
+(CBCS 2019 Course) Semester III C371: BUSINESS ADMINISTRATION I

-- 1. Understand basic knowledge about various forms of business organizations. - 2.
-Acquainted with the business environment and its implications thereon. - 3.
-Understand and evaluate recent trends in business.
+- 1. To provide basic knowledge about various forms of business organizations - 2.
+To acquaint the students about business environment and its implications thereon - 3.
+To aware them with the recent trends in business